 Maha Bali (@bali_maha) – Cofounder and Codirector: I am a passionate open/connected educator, learnaholic, writeaholic, and strong believer in subjective and participatory social research, and spontaneous and caring teaching that empowers learners.
 I am International director of Digital Pedagogy Lab , and editor at Hybrid Pedagogy (which is much more than a journal to me and more like a community).
 Virtually Connecting is my way to enhance virtual conference participation for people like myself (mothers of young kids, people with limited travel funds) with the help of generous onsite participants like Rebecca and others the program has inspired.
 I am in Egypt (an associate professor of practice at the Center for Learning and Teaching at the American University in Cairo) but I really live on the internet.
 I blog at http://blog.mahabali.me (and Prof Hacker and DML Central, but who’s counting?)

 Autumm Caines (@autumm) – Codirector: Yes, those are 2 m’s at the end of my name and though I diverge from the spelling of the season I do contemplate its meaning as a metaphor in my existence.
 I have a general affinity for in-between places and things and I enjoy spending time at the place where differing disciplines intersect.
-By day I am the Associate Director of Academic Technology in the Center for Excellence in Learning and Teaching at Capital University in Columbus Ohio.
-I use my work in Virtually Connecting to explore questions of virtual presence, conversation, spontaneity in virtual environments, social networking, and professional development.
+By day I am an Instructional Designer in the ITS Department at St. Norbert College in De Pere WI, USA.
+I use my work in Virtually Connecting to explore questions of virtual presence, conversation, spontaneity in synchronous virtual environments.
 I blog at autumm.edtech.fm and at DigCiz.org.
 I like the number 3.